Back

 This transparency creates multiple benefits.
 It builds trust in a space where many projects disappear with investor funds.
 It creates feedback loops that improve your product.
 It sources community contributions that accelerate development.
 It holds your team accountable to public commitments.

-Common Pitfalls and How to Avoid Them
+What Are the Common Pitfalls and How Do You Avoid Them?

 Over 90% of early-stage crypto startups fail to secure follow-on venture funding.
 Understanding common failure modes helps you avoid predictable mistakes.